perun-network/bbs-plus-threshold-wallet/README.md

 3. Alice imports the public key to verify the signature later.

-4. Each Faber's signer create an invitation for Alice to establish **DIDComm** connection.
+4. Each Faber's signer invites Alice to establish a **DIDComm** connection.

 5. Alices connects with the Faber's signers using their invitations.

 6. Alice sets the signing threshold for signing.

-7. Alice chooses a threshold number of signers for creating the partial signatures and initiate the Issue Credential Protocol with them by sending a ```credential-proposal``` message.
+7. Alice chooses a threshold number of signers for creating the partial signatures and initiates the Issue Credential Protocol with them by sending a ```credential-proposal``` message.

 8. Faber's signers receive the proposal and send back a ```credential-offer``` to confirm.

-9. Alice reconfirm with and request a partial signature with a ```credential-request``` message to each of them.
+9. Alice reconfirmed with and requested a partial signature with a ```credential-request``` message to them.

-10. Signers accept the request, sign the attached residence permit and send back through ```issue-credential``` messages.
+10. Signers accept the request, sign the attached residence permit, and send it back through ```issue-credential``` messages.

-11. Alice collects all the partial signatures from the ```issue-credential``` messages and create a combined BBS+ verifiable credential of her residence permit.
+11. Alice collects all the partial signatures from the ```issue-credential``` messages and creates a combined BBS+ verifiable credential of her residence permit.

 12. Alice can use the imported public key to verify the validity of her signed residence permit.